nachocaru/xaprb.com/content/blog/2010-05-14-how-to-read-linuxs-procdiskstats-easily.md

 date: "2010-05-14"
 permalink: /2010/05/14/how-to-read-linuxs-procdiskstats-easily/
 categories:
-  - GNU/Linux
-  - SQL
+  - Databases
-  - Sys Admin
+  - Open Source
-  - Tools
+  - Operations
 ---
 These days I spend more time looking at /proc/diskstats than I do at iostat.
 The problem with iostat is that it lumps reads and writes together, and I want to see them separately.
 That's really important on a database server (e.g. MySQL performance analysis).